 Success was a brilliant, obliterating explosion in my mind.
 No more talk of dying today.
 But…

-…”Did you know that Little One wants to be fucking that doctor, just look at their body language.
-What else could it all mean, think it through, you know I’m wrong but you know how it works, I need proof.
+…”Did you know that Little One wants to f*ck that doctor, just look at their body language.
+What else could it all mean, think it through, you know I’m wrong but you know how it works, I need proof that I’m wrong.
 Make it feel right?
 Come up with an alternative and seal it quickly with another blinding flash.”